GeniePress/docs/reference/views.md

 ## Genie uses Twig

 Genie uses twig behind the scenes to ensure separation of concerns.
-By default, Genie looks for veiws in the `src/views` folder.
+By default, Genie looks for views in the `src/twig` folder.

 ## Example Component using a View